Buddy Comfort Bio

 He considers long contemplative walks in nature a “necessity of life”.
 He also enjoys photography, films, writing and gardening.

 Comfort’s formal music training began at the age of six with studies in classical piano at the Settlement Music School in Philadelphia.
-“My parents were always strong supporters of my artistic talents.
+“My parents were always strong supporters of my creative talents.
 They saw to it that I had music and art lessons.
 I developed a deep love for music and a sense of beauty from a very early age.
-Music also gave me a place to go as a child, and throughout my life a place to go in troubled times.”
+Music also gave me a place to go in troubled times as a child, and throughout my life.”
+He started playing guitar and folk music in high school, studied classical guitar in college, and played in two rock bands.
+He sang in choirs from grade school through college, and studied music at the Firestone Conservatory in Ohio, "while listening to alot of folk, psychedelic rock, classical and jazz recordings."

-He’s always had a love for ancient sounds from sources such as nature’s symphony, drones, overtone chanting, indigenous poly-rhythms, early sacred choral music, Celtic melodies, and music from the renaissance and baroque periods.
-Perhaps this is why his music seems to have its own unique niche as it has become a weaving or a rare blend of some of the richest and most exquisite music throughout all ages that transcends time.
+He’s always had a love for ancient sound sources such as bird, frog cricket, wolf and whale songs, Earth drones, overtone chanting, and indigenous poly-rhythms Also Celtic melodies, early sacred choral, and music from the renaissance and baroque periods.
+Perhaps this is why his music seems to have become a unique subconscious blend of some of the deepest music transcending time.

 Comfort seems a quiet and gentle man, though he has had strong feelings for many years around issues involving the environment.
 He expresses great delight that the early efforts of what seemed to be from only a few in the vanguard are now becoming stronger and more widespread on the planet.
 He grieves for the many human and environmental tragedies, but chooses to remain hopeful.
 He states, “As greed, shortsightedness, selfishness and duplicity run amok, we all have to keep focused and clear and stay committed to our vision - the vision of a renewed, sustainable, peaceful, harmonious, natural, sane and healed planet - to walk in the Beauty Way.”

 He goes on to say “Each one of us has talents that we can use to bring about positive change.
-I’ve been involved in music all my life, all kinds of music - classical, folk, rock, jazz, world, experimental.
-I was always drawn to the ‘effects’ of music and sound.
-This became more and more the focus of my own work.
-I had always felt there was a side of man that needed food for his spirit through music.
-I’ve spoken out strongly for the benefit of becoming aware of the noise pollution in our environment and the need to consciously surround ourselves with sounds that soothe, nurture, and allow us to steady ourselves - to quiet our hearts and recharge our inner resources.
+I’ve been involved in music all my life.
+I have always been drawn to how music and sound can effect our health.
+This has become the focus of my work.
+I feel that we obtain nurturing for our spirits through music.
+I’ve spoken out for becoming aware of noise pollution in our environment, and the need to consciously surround ourselves with sounds that soothe, nurture, and allow us to steady ourselves - to quiet our hearts and recharge our inner resources.
 Sometimes that means being in silence.
-Music can take you on many, many wonderful journeys and paths, and no one can argue against the magical effects of the sounds of delighted laughter!”
+Music can take us on many wonderful journeys and paths.
+No one can argue against the magical effects of the sound of delighted laughter!”

-Buddy Comfort had made his home in the San Francisco Bay Area and Sonoma County for many years.
-His current home is nestled in the hills of the Central California coast.
+Buddy Comfort made his home in the San Francisco Bay Area and Sonoma County for many years.
+His current home is on the shore of the Monterey Bay.
 He says he is fortunate to have always lived in beautiful places.
 “I think that for many looking outward, embracing the wonders of nature, is the first step to being able to look inward to see the wonder and beauty of ourselves.”

-“Receptivity for heart level music that addresses the human spirit and soul is increasing.
-There is a need to reconnect with what is real in an increasingly superficial and alienating world.
-People seem to be taking time to be gentle with themselves - and that seems healthy to me, balanced - very necessary in these constantly changing high stress times.”
+“Receptivity for heart level music that addresses the human spirit and soul is getting lost.
+There is a need to reconnect with what is real in an increasingly chaotic, superficial and alienating world.
+We could be taking time to be gentle with ourselves.
+That seems healthy, balanced and necessary in these constantly changing stressful times.”

-Lorraine “Lori” Hunt - viola and vocal harmny - Played with the Silver String Macedonian Band, the Oakland Symphony, and the Emmanual Orchestra in Boston, MA (1980).
+Played with the Silver String Macedonian Band, the Oakland Symphony, and the Emmanual Orchestra in Boston, MA (1980).
 In 1988 her viola was stolen and she embraced her career as a vocalist, begun in the mid eighties.
-Lorraine Hunt-Lieberson became revered as a soloist in works by Bach and Handel. (she has several recordings on the Harmonia Mundi and Nonesuch labels).
+Lorraine Hunt - Lieberson has several recordings on the Harmonia Mundi and Nonesuch labels.
 Unfortunately, she passed away too soon at the age of 52.